merchantinresidence/abra-docs/schema.md

 ### Cart object block

-> Only apply when an item within the cart is eligible the active promotion.
+> Only apply when an item within the cart is eligible for the active promotion.

 The `cart` block allows you to replace a block of HTML with new HTML.
 You have access to the cart context in the new HTML.